 This series of online modules can help you learn new money management skills and build on your financial strengths.
 Contact our UW Madison Extension Douglas County Educator to learn how you can receive a certificate of completion to meet local financial education requirements.

 Renting affordable housing is a big step.
 This program helps individuals build knowledge and skills for a successful rental experience.
 Virtual classes are now available statewide.
-Click here to register for a virtual class: https://go.wisc.edu/Rentsmartregister
+CLICK HERE to register for a virtual class.
+The dates for the spring classes can be found here:

 Contact our UW-Madison Extension Douglas County educator for information on how to schedule a workshop for your organization.